 Forgot how to spell someone’s name?
 No sweat.
 You can look up contacts by email or domain

 How are you using custom properties on your OpenPhone contacts?
 Have you created a cool template for your team?
 We’d love to know.
-Send us a text message right inside OpenPhone or email [email protected] If you’re not using OpenPhone yet and curious to try it out, sign up right here.
+Send us a note by filling out this form.
+If you’re not using OpenPhone yet and curious to try it out, sign up right here.